hexpm/specifications/registry-v2.md

 A matched entry has two parts, evaluated in this order for each candidate release `{repository, package, version}`:

-1. **Overrides** (`overrides`) — the final say.
-An `OVERRIDE_ACTION_ALLOW` override whose `ref` matches the release permits it immediately and **bypasses the restriction**; an `OVERRIDE_ACTION_DENY` override blocks it.
-When several overrides match, the one with the most specific `requirement` wins (a `requirement`-bearing entry is more specific than a bare-`package` entry).
+1. **Overrides** (`overrides`) — package-scoped decisions and exceptions.
+A matching `OVERRIDE_ACTION_ALLOW` permits the release and bypasses every policy restriction; `OVERRIDE_ACTION_DENY` blocks it.
+When several ALLOW or DENY overrides match, the one with the most specific `requirement` wins (a `requirement`-bearing entry is more specific than a bare-package entry).
+If no final override decides the release, matching ADVISORY, RETIREMENT, and COOLDOWN overrides remove only their selected restriction.
-2. **Restriction** (`restriction`) — applied to every release in the repository, but **never** to a release permitted by an `ALLOW` override.
-A release is blocked if any limit fires.
+2. **Restriction** (`restriction`) — applied to every release that was not permitted or blocked by a final override.
+A release is blocked if any remaining limit fires.

-A `PackageRef` (used by `Override.ref`) matches a release when its `package` equals the release's package and, if `requirement` is set, the release's version satisfies that requirement.
+A `PackageRef` matches a release when its `package` equals the release's package and, if `requirement` is set, the release's version satisfies that requirement using Hex version-requirement semantics.

+Policy editors should populate an ADVISORY override's `requirement` from the advisory's affected ranges when the override is created.
+Keeping that recorded scope prevents a later expansion of the same advisory from being accepted without another policy change.
+Each advisory range uses `and` between its bounds and separate ranges use `or`. `and` binds before `or`, and parentheses aren't valid in Hex version requirements.

+Each `Override` action has a fail-closed field contract:

+* `OVERRIDE_ACTION_ALLOW` and `OVERRIDE_ACTION_DENY` set neither selector.
+ALLOW bypasses all policy restrictions, while DENY blocks the release.
+* `OVERRIDE_ACTION_ADVISORY` sets only `advisory_id`.
+The identifier matches the advisory's primary ID or any alias, case-insensitively.
+It removes only that advisory, so another advisory affecting the same release is still evaluated.
+* `OVERRIDE_ACTION_RETIREMENT` sets only `retirement_reason`.
+It accepts the release only while its current retirement reason equals that value.
+A changed reason is evaluated as a new finding.
+Changing only the retirement message does not change the match.
+* `OVERRIDE_ACTION_COOLDOWN` sets neither selector.
+It bypasses only the cooldown declared by this policy.
+A project's local cooldown still applies independently.

+Every override may carry a comment that clients surface as the policy's explanation.
+Comments must contain at most 500 Unicode code points and must be valid UTF-8 without Unicode control, format, line separator, or paragraph separator characters.
+Comments on a `VISIBILITY_PUBLIC` policy are public.

+Clients ignore an override if it is malformed, has an unknown action or retirement reason, has an invalid package requirement, or sets selector fields that its action does not permit.
+Ignoring invalid override data keeps the affected release subject to the policy restriction.
+Older clients continue applying field 3 ALLOW and DENY overrides.
+They decode newer actions as unknown enum values and ignore their unknown selector and comment fields, so advisory, retirement, and cooldown overrides can't make an older client fail open.

 #### Restriction limits

 * `advisory_min_severity` is set and the release's maximum advisory severity is greater than or equal to it.
 It is an `AdvisorySeverity` (imported from [`package.proto`](/registry/package.proto), `SEVERITY_NONE` … `SEVERITY_CRITICAL`). `SEVERITY_NONE` blocks any release that has any advisory at all.
 * `retirement_reasons` is non-empty and the release's `retired.reason` is one of the listed values.
 Each is a `RetirementReason` (imported from [`package.proto`](/registry/package.proto), `RETIRED_OTHER` … `RETIRED_RENAMED`).
 * `cooldown` is set and non-zero and the release's `published_at` is more recent than `now - cooldown_duration`.
 The grammar matches the Hex cooldown configuration grammar: `"Nd"`, `"Nw"`, `"Nmo"`, or `"0"`; `"0"` (or unset) imposes no minimum age.
-If multiple active policies declare cooldowns, the effective cooldown is the strictest one.

 ### Client behavior

 A conformant client:

-1. **Reads policy references from multiple opt-in sources** (e.g. project file, environment variable, global config) and composes them by intersection: a release must pass every active policy.
-The active set is deduplicated on `(repository, name)`.
+1. **Reads one policy reference from its opt-in sources** (e.g. project file, environment variable, global config), using the client's documented configuration precedence.
-2. **Fetches and verifies each active policy** before resolution, using the configured public key for the repository.
+2. **Fetches and verifies the active policy** before resolution, using the configured public key for the repository.
 3. **Filters the candidate set at resolution time only.** Lockfile entries are trusted at install; filtering does not apply to versions already in the lockfile.
 4. **Caches each policy independently** with last-known-good fall-back on fetch failure (network, 5xx, signature mismatch).
 The maximum staleness window should be at most 30 days, bounding the suppression window for a network adversary.

-Across the active set, policies compose by intersection: a release survives only if every active policy permits it and no active policy's restriction blocks it.
-Cooldowns compose by strictest-wins — the effective cooldown is the longest duration across all active policies, and local cooldown configuration cannot lower it.
+The active policy and local cooldown compose by strictest-wins.
+Local cooldown configuration can increase the effective cooldown but cannot lower a cooldown declared by the policy.

+### Auditing

+Clients expose three audit modes for locked dependencies:

+* The default audit reports all advisory and retirement findings without applying dependency policies.
+* The policy-overrides audit starts with all advisory and retirement findings, then reports only findings that are not accepted by a matching ALLOW, ADVISORY, or RETIREMENT override.
+* The policy audit reports only findings rejected by the active policy's advisory severity threshold, retirement reasons, and matching overrides.

+The two policy-aware audit modes require an active policy and fail when it cannot be loaded.
+Project advisory and retirement ignores are additive and are applied after policy evaluation.
+Policy-aware audit modes cover security advisories and release retirements; they do not audit cooldown restrictions or perform general lockfile validation.

 ## Links